photoprism/photoprism/.github/ISSUE_TEMPLATE/bug_report.md

 - Browser Types & Versions (Firefox, Chrome, Safari on iPhone,...)
 - Browser Plugins (if any)

+Always provide PhotoPrism, Database, and Operating System details if it is a server, file, import or index issue, otherwise we will not be able to process your report.

 **What device is the backend running on?**

 This is especially important if you are reporting a performance, timing, or indexing problem.
 You can skip this if you are reporting a problem found on our public demo, or if it is a completely unrelated issue, such as a broken page layout.